How Martyn’s Law will affect education settings

 The 2023 counter terrorism strategy, CONTEST summarises the current threat facing the UK as ‘enduring and evolving’, with a domestic threat that ‘is less predictable and harder to detect and investigate’.
 Terrorists have targeted a wide range of people and places in recent years.
 It is not always possible to predict where in the UK an attack might happen, or the type of premises or events that could be impacted – either directly (as the target of an attack) or indirectly (by being located near to the target of an attack).

-The tiered approach is based on a venue’s capacity, but some education settings will have a special consideration.
+The tiered approach is based on the number of people (staff and learners) reasonably expected to be present, but some settings will have a special consideration.

-Early years, primary, secondary and further education settings have a special consideration in place and will be in the standard tier, regardless of their capacity.
+Early years, primary, secondary and further education settings have a special consideration in place.
+This means they will be in the standard tier, even if they expect 800 or more individuals to be present.
+Enhanced duty requirements will not apply to premises used for early years, primary, secondary or further education.

-DfE-funded independent training providers will fall under this special consideration and will be in the standard tier, even if their capacity is 800 or over.
+DfE-funded independent training providers will fall under this special consideration and will be in the standard tier, even if they expect 800 or more individuals.

 Privately owned independent training providers will not fall under the special consideration.
-These providers will be treated the same as other premises in scope of Martyn’s Law and the tier will depend on the venue capacity.
+These providers will be treated the same as other premises in scope of the act and their tier will depend on the number of individuals reasonably expected to be present.

 Out of scope for fewer than 200 people

-Settings with a capacity of below 200 do not need to follow Martyn’s Law, but we encourage all settings to have preparedness plans for the safety of their learners and staff.
+Settings that can reasonably expect below 200 individuals to be present do not fall within scope of the act, but we encourage all settings to have preparedness plans for the safety of their learners and staff.

 What you will need to do to comply with the act

-• evacuation (to get people out of the building)
+- evacuation (to get people out of the premises)

-• invacuation (moving people to a safe place)
+- invacuation (to move people to a safe place)

 What we are doing